 Medical Leave Policy

-Students considering a Medical Leave of Absence should be aware that granting of such leave does not relieve a student from financial responsibility to the College.
+Students considering a Medical Leave of Absence should be aware that granting of such leave does not relieve a student from financial responsibility to the college.
 A student who is seeking a Medical Leave of Absence who is also a financial aid recipient should contact the Financial Aid Office to discuss the leave and any potential implications for changes in financial aid eligibility.
-Students who have concerns about continuing health insurance coverage may also wish to consult Michelle’s Law for important information.

 Students requesting Medical Leave of Absence must:

-The Vice President of Academic and Student Affairs (or designee) will decide the appropriateness of the leave request and notify the student in writing whether the request for a medical leave of absence was granted and what conditions may apply.
-Students granted a medical leave will not need to re-apply for admission at the end of the leave period, if all requirements are followed for the leave of absence.
+The Vice President of Academic and Student Affairs (or designee) will make a determination regarding the appropriateness of the leave request and notify the student in writing whether the request for Medical Leave of Absence was granted and what conditions for readmission may apply.
+Students whose requests are granted will not be required to reapply for admission at the end of the leave period provided all conditions for readmission have been met.

 Students who choose to seek Medical Leave under the provisions of this policy should be aware that information they voluntarily disclose during the application and readmission processes will be handled under the confidentiality guidelines of the Family Educational Rights and Privacy Act (FERPA) and disclosed only to those persons with a direct academic need to know.